Copenhagen–Ringsted Line: Construction

 During January 2011, it was announced that a consortium of Vössing, EKJ Consulting and Sweco, led by engineering company Atkins, had signed a contract with Banedanmark to design the first stretch of the railway line.
 Banedanmark decided that the best approach would be to divided the contracts for the civil works into packages worth between €30 million and €200 million.
 In July 2012, civil engineering firm MT Højgaard was awarded a contract for the construction of four road bridges and railway bridges near Vallensbaek and Brøndby, while Aarsleff Rail was contracted by Rail Net Denmark to construct 12 bridges between Ishøj and Greve in January 2013.
 During June 2013, a consortium of Barslund and CG Jensen received a contract for the construction of a bridge on Brondby Østervej, as well as a railway tunnel near Holbækmotorvejen, and a pass through Vestvolden.

 On 12 September 2012, a ceremony officiated by the then-Minister for Transport Henrik Dam Kristensen was held to mark the commencement of construction activity on the new line; at the occasion, much fanfare was made of the improvements to international travel that it promised to enable once completed.
-In September 2016 was started the construction of the new Køge Nord Station.
+In September 2016 was started the construction of the new Køge North Station.
 Minister Hans Christian Schmidt also started tracklaying beginning in Ringsted this time.
 It was finished in time in May 2017.

 In parallel in January 2017 was started redesign of Ringsted station infrastructure.
 Some 16 km tracks were reconstructed and 24 turnouts implemented.